MrDiwad/linux-admin-lab/notes.md

 `journalctl -u` - used to view logs for a specific systemd service
 `journalctl -n` - used to limit the output to the latest entries
-`grep` - used to search for specific text in command output or files
+`grep` - used to search for specific text in command output or files lsblk - used to display block devices, disks and partitions lsblk -f - used to display filesystems, UUIDs and mount points df -h - used to display filesystem disk usage du -h - used to display disk usage of files and directories du -h --max-depth=1 - used to display disk usage of directories at a specific level fdisk - used to create and manage disk partitions mkfs.ext4 - used to create an ext4 filesystem mount - used to mount a filesystem to a directory
+UUID - a unique identifier assigned to a filesystem fstab - a configuration file used to define filesystems that should be mounted automatically

+mount -a - used to mount all filesystems configured in /etc/fstab cat /etc/fstab - used to display the filesystem mount configuration